strogonoff/jekyll-theme-eva/README.md

 - Add theme configuration to _config.yml
 - Create _data/albums and populate it with album data

+Note:
+uses plugins and Node (Webpack), so not suitable for Github pages auto-build.

 ## Configuration (in `_config.yml`)

 Set these to your liking: